Ahmad-Nawaz/i160020_150069/README.md

 # Our app has following features:

-1)Create local group
+1. Create local group

-2) Send and receive text messages
+2. Send and receive text messages

-3) Send and receive image and voice recordings
+3. Send and receive image and voice recordings

-4) Meet a friend using google map.
+4. Meet a friend using google map.